cubeworx/mcbe-server/README.md

 ### Seeds
 Seeds are special codes that can generate worlds in Minecraft when the server is launched.
 They cover a variety of places and provide new opportunites to build and explore.
 A seed can only be specified when first launching the server and once a world has been created then adding, changing, or removing the seed has no impact.
 To specify a seed then use the `LEVEL_SEED` environment variable.
-You can search online to find seeds to play or you can set `LEVEL_SEED=RANDOM` and one will be pulled from the seeds.txt file included in the image.
+You can search online to find seeds to play or you can set `LEVEL_SEED=random` and one will be pulled from the seeds.txt file included in the image.

 ### Add-Ons